Southwestern Energy Company (SWN) Shares Up Despite Recent Market Volatility

 Sponsored

-SWN stock saw an increase of 5.70% in the past week, with a monthly gain of 0.36% and a quarterly increase of -22.56%.
-The volatility ratio for the week is 5.96%, and the volatility levels for the last 30 days are 4.55% for Southwestern Energy Company (SWN).
-The simple moving average for the last 20 days is 5.65% for SWN stock, with a simple moving average of -17.04% for the last 200 days.
+The stock of Southwestern Energy Company (SWN) has seen a 7.33% increase in the past week, with a 0.17% rise in the past month, and a -20.92% fall in the past quarter.
+The volatility ratio for the week is 5.77%, and the volatility levels for the past 30 days are at 4.56% for SWN.
+The simple moving average for the last 20 days is 2.97% for SWN stock, with a simple moving average of -19.09% for the last 200 days.

-Volatility was left at 4.55%, however, over the last 30 days, the volatility rate increased by 5.96%.
-Over the last 50 days, in opposition, the stock is trading -9.59% lower at present.
+Volatility was left at 4.56%, however, over the last 30 days, the volatility rate increased by 5.77%, as shares sank -1.44% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -14.32% lower at present.

 Stock Fundamentals for SWN